If you could only visit one place for the rest of your life, where would you go? For me the answer is easy – Yosemite National Park.

 This 1 mile easy loop is easily accessed from Yosemite Village or the Lower Yosemite Falls shuttle stop.
 The wheelchair accessible boardwalk and paved path has stunning views of Half Dome and Yosemite Falls.

-If you skipped the Tunnel View on the way into the Valley this morning, don’t forget to stop here now and enjoy the view!
+If you skipped the Tunnel View on the way into the Valley yesterday, don’t forget to stop here now and enjoy the view!

 As you drive on Wawona Road, take note of the turn-off for Glacier Point Road, approximately 20 minutes past the Tunnel View.
 You will return here later this afternoon.